Home/Jobs/Surveyor (Chartered)

 What careers can a surveyor (chartered) transition to?

-Based on transferable skills analysis, surveyor (chartered)s can transition to: Architect, Estate Agent / Real Estate Agent, Conveyancer, Project Manager, Civil Engineer.
+Based on transferable skills analysis, surveyor (chartered)s can transition to: Architect, Product Manager, Solicitor / Lawyer, Project Manager, Civil Engineer.
 These roles share significant skill overlap and represent realistic career moves with varying levels of retraining needed.

 Other Engineering & Construction Jobs